d2207197/simple-calc/README.md

 # simple-calc
+A simple project while I was in college.
-A calculator program support simple math expression and variable
+A calculator program support simple math expression and variable.

 ```
 int a, b, c;